Bing West: Writing

-West is the author of a dozen books.
-His latest is The Last Platoon: A Novel of the Afghanistan War, Bombardier Press, 2020.
+West is the author of a dozen books about America's lost wars in Vietnam, Iraq and Afghanistan.
+His latest is Cat 5: the 2033 War.
+He argues that hubris will result in a debt crisis by 2033, enabling China to squeeze Taiwan.
 His 2019 collaboration with Marine General Jim Mattis, entitled Call Sign Chaos: Learning to Lead, was the #1 New York Times Bestseller.
-A prior book, written with retired Marine Major General Ray L. Smith, The March Up, was awarded the Marine Corps Heritage Foundation's General Wallace M. Greene, Jr. Award for non-fiction, as well as the William E. Colby Award for military history.
+A prior book, written with retired Marine Major General Ray L. Smith, The March Up, was awarded the Marine Corps Heritage Foundation's General Wallace M. Greene Jr. Award for non-fiction, as well as the William E. Colby Award for military history.
 The Veterans of Foreign Wars presented West with their National Media Award in 2005, after he wrote the book No True Glory: A Frontline Account of the Battle for Fallujah.
 His book The Strongest Tribe is a history of the Iraq War that was a New York Times Best Seller and was ranked by Foreign Affairs magazine as #7 among the top foreign policy books of 2009.
 Into the Fire ranked #8 on the New York Times Best Seller List.

 In The Strongest Tribe about counterinsurgency lessons, West argued that the doctrine of nation-building and winning hearts and minds by economic development was based on Western liberal theory rather than the realities of battle.
 West criticized those extolling "non-kinetic COIN."
 He believes that warriors, not the people, defeat warriors, and that America's mistake in both Iraq and Afghanistan was to concede authority to appoint and to remove for cause military and police officers.
 He believes American policymakers tried to do too much with too little in too short a time.
+Because America was so dominant after WWII, our presidents, policymakers and Congress fought half-hearted wars and dole out staggering entitlements, with no consequence.

 His articles have appeared in The Wall Street Journal, The New York Times, The Atlantic, National Review, and The Washington Post.
 He is a recipient of the Department of Defense Distinguished Public Service Medal (twice), the Marine Corps Heritage Award (thrice), the Goodpaster Prize for Military Scholarship, the Father Clyde E. Leonard Award, the Free Press Award, the Marine Corps Correspondents' Distinguished Performance Award, the Veterans of Foreign Wars' National Media Award and the Marine Corps Russell Award for Leadership.

 Personal life

 West lives with his wife, Elizabeth, in Newport, Rhode Island and Hilton Head, SC.
 He has two daughters and two sons (one of whom is Owen West).
-He has 8 grandchildren.
+He has eight grandchildren.